silvest/HEPfit/Doxygen/Usage.md

 Usage   {#PageUsage}
 =============================================

-The SusyFit installer generates the executable `"analysis"` and the library `"libSufyFit.a"` along with header files including a combined header file, SusyFit.h.
+The HEPfit installer generates the executable `"analysis"` and the library `"libSufyFit.a"` along with header files including a combined header file, HEPfit.h.
 One can use the executable to perform a Bayesian statistical analysis with the Markov Chain Monte Carlo [__Monte Carlo mode__], or to obtain predictions of observables for a given point in the